Argo Bromo Anggrek: Service

-Its predecessor, the JS950 Argobromo, made the Jakarta–Surabaya run in about nine hours and was inaugurated on 31 July 1995 by the President of Indonesia, Suharto, ahead of the 50th anniversary of Indonesian Independence in 17 August (hence the JS950, for "Jakarta–Surabaya in nine hours, launched to commemorate the 50th anniversary of Indonesia's independence").
-The success of the service led to the introduction of Argo Bromo Anggrek service which commenced on 24 September 1997.
+Its predecessor, the JS950 Argo Bromo, made the Jakarta–Surabaya run in about nine hours and was inaugurated in Gambir Station on 31 July 1995 by the President of Indonesia, Suharto, ahead of the 50th Indonesian Independence Day Golden Jubilee celebrations in 17 August (hence the JS950, for "Jakarta–Surabaya in nine hours, launched to commemorate the 50th anniversary of Indonesia's independence").
+The success of the service led to the introduction of Argo Bromo Anggrek service which commenced with its first timetable appearance on 24 September 1997.

 The difference between Argo Bromo Anggrek and the original JS950 Argobromo train service is the usage of a set of more sophisticated passenger coach with bolsterless bogies, which are made locally by Indonesian Railway Industry (INKA).
-Although initially hailed as technological innovation of its day, even nicknamed as "747 on rail" by Tourism Minister Joop Ave, they were later downgraded in later years by having the disc brakes replaced with conventional brake shoes, and automatic doors replaced by manual ones due to poor maintenance, especially during and after the 1997 Asian Financial Crisis and a derailment at Manggarai station in 2010.
+Although initially hailed as technological innovation of its day, even nicknamed as "747 on rail" by Tourism Minister Joop Ave, they were later downgraded in later years by having the disc brakes replaced with conventional brake shoes, and automatic doors replaced by manual ones due to poor maintenance, especially during and after the 1997 Asian financial crisis and a derailment at Manggarai station in 2010.

 In 2021 schedule, From Gambir station (Jakarta), this train departs at 08.00 and 20.30, and arrives at Pasar Turi station (Surabaya) at 16.42 and 05.12.
 From Pasar Turi, this train departs at 09.00 and 20.35, arrives at Gambir at 17.44 and 05.19.

-Argo Bromo Anggrek trains are composed of eight executive class, and one Luxury class passenger coaches, pulled by GE CM20EMP (previously GE U20C) locomotives.
+Argo Bromo Anggrek train consists are composed of eight executive class and one Luxury class passenger coaches, pulled by GE CM20EMP (previously GE U20C) locomotives.
 At the time of its first inauguration, the train used a set of special coaches with "K9" bolsterless bogies.
 Since December 2010, coaches from the Sembrani and other standard executive class trains (K1) substitute the K9 coaches, which in that stage underwent refurbishment and renovation at INKA, Madiun, East Java.
 Since 2019, Argo Bromo Anggrek uses stainless-steel coaches produced by INKA which has a standardized design as other executive class coaches built in the same period in Indonesia.
+Since 29 March 2024, Argo Bromo Anggrek has officially used the "New Generation" executive train which has a 2023/2024 stainless steel body made by PT INKA, adding a dining car and generator car to the overall consist.

+Starting February 1, 2025, Argo Bromo Anggrek train no longer stops on Bojonegoro and Pekalongan Stations, so that the train can shorten its distance time to 7 hours 45 minutes.

+On June 1, 2025, Argo Bromo Anggrek offiically added the Compartment Suite sleeper/compartment car, also made by INKA, to its consist, which is also the same used on both the Bima and Argo Semeru.